 When you think about the idea of “selling the next step, not the entire staircase,” it seems fairly obvious, right?

-And yet, it’s something that most salespeople struggle with.
+And yet, it’s something that most salespeople struggle with in their sales process.

 So yeah, salespeople – this blog post is for you.